FACT-Finder-Web-Components/.github/profile/README.md

-# FACT Finder Web Components 🚀
+# FactFinder Web Components 🚀

 ### Integrating FactFinder has never been easier